 Arthritis pain.
 Ginger is a traditional remedy for pain caused by arthritis.
 The data from clinical studies are promising, but not entirely convincing.
 Indeed, these are small case studies or trials that have yielded, at best, modest results.
 The only trial with a significant number of subjects (247) involved an extract of ginger and galangal ( Alpinia galanga , a plant of the same family as ginger).
 This mixture moderately relieved participants’ pain compared to a placebo.

 Versatile poultice.
 In China, infused ginger poultices have been used for millennia which are applied to the kidneys to relieve many ailments, including joint pain and stiffness.
-During a preliminary trial published in 2010, we tested the effect of such poultices on 10 people suffering from osteoarthritis (20 minutes per day, for 7 days).
+During a preliminary trial published in 2010, we tested the effect of such Corona infection on 10 people suffering from osteoarthritis (20 minutes per day, for 7 days).
 The warm compresses not only reduced participants’ pain and tension, but also had a positive effect on their morale and vitality.

 Travel sickness.
 Although tradition has well established the effectiveness of ginger to prevent or reduce motion sickness, clinical trials have yielded varying results.

 Nausea caused by chemotherapy.
 In this regard, the effectiveness of ginger has not been established.
 In 2 trials (210 subjects in total) receiving chemotherapy, taking 1 g or 2 g of dried ginger per day did not increase the effectiveness of an antiemetic drug.
 However, a more recent study, published in 2010, has produced conclusive results with children and young adults.